Difference-in-Differences Designs: A Practitioner's Guide: DiD designs with multiple time periods

 \subsection{Simple event studies \texorpdfstring{$\mathbf{(2\times T)}$}{2xT}}

 The term ``event study'' refers to estimating and reporting effects across a range of time periods before and after treatment.
 A design with one treatment timing group and multiple time periods ($2\times T$) is the simplest case in which to discuss event studies.
 We thus expand our analysis of the 2014 Medicaid expansion group to include data from 2009 to 2019.
-We report population-weighted results for brevity, as this is arguably more policy-relevant in the Medicaid expansion context.
+We report population-weighted results for brevity.
 Figure \ref{fig:trends} plots the time series of the weighted mortality rates for the 2014 and post-2019 expansion counties.
 It is the analog of Table \ref{tab:two_by_two_ex} in the sense that it presents the raw data elements necessary to construct event study estimates.
 The treatment year 2014 naturally divides the x-axis into two windows: post-treatment (2014-2019) and pre-treatment (2009-2013).
 An event study constructs DiD-type estimates in both windows, but they have different interpretations.